Grace Slick Remembers the Grateful Dead

 and:

-Louisiana Movie, TV Industry Fears Slowdown After Limits Placed on Tax Credits
+Louisiana Movie, TV Industry Fears Slowdown After Limits Placed on Tax CreditsBlockbuster bill could dim state's film marquee

 "To put it in perspective, we've spent $1 billion on film tax credits and cut higher ed by $700 million in the last seven years," said Rep. Jim Fannin, chairman of the House Appropriations Committee.
-"I think had we funded higher ed with that money we would have gotten a higher return on our investment."
+"I think had we funded higher ed with that money we would have gotten a higher return on our investment."What's next for Michiganders who hoped for film career?

 What happens when government invites citizens to join a big new policy initiative, only to reverse course a few years later?
-When people invest their own money, take retraining classes or move back home to build a new industry, only to have the state change direction?
+When people invest their own money, take retraining classes or move back home to build a new industry, only to have the state change direction?Here's what Illinois has paid out in film tax credits

 Metro Detroit's film community is finding out.